ragrawal/notes/math.md

 $$ p_j = \frac{e^{z_j}}{\sum_{k=1}^{K}e^{z_k}}$$

 * Used to convert real values to probability scores
-* Its different from regular normalization because of teh following reasons mentioned overe [here](http://cs231n.github.io/linear-classify/#softmax)
+* Its different from regular normalization because of the following reasons mentioned overe [here](http://cs231n.github.io/linear-classify/#softmax)

 ### Reasons to use exp
 1. Range of exp is non-negative numbers.
 Thus by applying exp we are making sure that all values are $>=0$.